AthinaLange/CoastalLens/README.md

         - 02
         - 03

+To get started:
-Please download the movie at drone/data/cbathy/20211026_Torrey/1/DJI_0003.MOV to get and put it in folder DATA/20211026_Torrey/01 as sample data.
+ - Download the movie at drone/data/cbathy/20211026_Torrey/1/DJI_0003.MOV to get and put it in folder DATA/20211026_Torrey/01 as sample data.
+ - Install exiftool (details on how to install here: https://exiftool.org/).
+This will be used to extract the metadata from the images.

 Run:
 UAV_rectification_v08_2023_function_based.mlx (will then run user_input_data.m and user_input_products.m)